snownontrace/snownontrace.github.io/multiple-ssh-keys.md

     If it works OK, you should see this message:
     ```
-    Hi {account_1 name}!
-You've successfully authenticated, but GitHub does not provide shell access.
-    ```
-    ```
-    Hi {account_2 name}!
+    Hi {account name}!
 You've successfully authenticated, but GitHub does not provide shell access.
     ```

 1. Now you are ready to use the configured gh1 and gh2 hosts for your different GitHub accounts.